Our diamond wheels are built for high-performance use and are made with ultimate precision to ensure they perform flawlessly from start to finish.

 Diamond wheels are great for working with difficult to grind materials (DTG) such as:

 to name only a few.
-Diamond wheels offer high carbide removal rates, combined with a fast and clean cut without the worry of burning the surface or cracking the workpiece.
+Diamond wheels offer high material removal rates, fast and clean cuts without burning the surface or cracking the work piece.

 When it comes to sharpening tools, we recommend our diamond superabrasive wheel series.
-Diamond, being the hardest naturally occurring element on the planet, allows for a longer lasting sharpening wheel compared to conventional wheels used in the industry such as aluminum oxide and silicon carbide.
+Diamond, being the hardest naturally occurring element on the planet, allows for a longer lasting grinding wheel compared to conventional abrasive wheels used in the industry such as aluminum oxide and silicon carbide.

-We manufacture our diamond wheels as thin as 0.2mm and up to a maximum diameter of 1000mm (39”) and anything in between.
+We manufacture our diamond wheels as thin as 0.2mm, up to a maximum diameter of 1000mm (39”) and anything in between.

-We are able to produce our diamond wheels on six different core materials and have a wide variety of bonds to choose from.
+We are able to produce our diamond wheels on six different core materials and have a huge variety of bonds to choose from.

 Our advanced bonds ensure the integrity of our wheels, instilling a long work life.
-The bonds we use typically depend on the application that you are working on.
+The bonds we use are selected depending on the application.

-We manufacture in Phenolic Resin, Polyamide Resin, Vitrified, Hybrid, Electroplated and Metal bond systems.
+We manufacture in Phenolic Resin, Polyimide Resin, Vitrified, Hybrid, Electroplated, Vacuum brazed and Metal bond systems.

 Diamond Wheel Limitations

-Even with a melting point of 4,000F, which is the highest of all materials, diamond still has thermal limitations in many grinding applications:
+Even with a melting point of 4,000F, which is the highest of all materials, diamond still has thermal limitations in some grinding applications:

-- Diamond will start to oxidize above 600F into carbon-dioxide.
+- Diamond depending on grade and type can start to oxidize above 600F.

-- Diamond has a tendency to react with ferrous metals (iron, cobalt, and nickel and its alloys) at a temperature above 700F
+- Diamond reacts with ferrous metals (iron, cobalt, and nickel and its alloys) at temperatures above 700F

-In light of this, diamond cannot be used to grind steel or titanium alloys if the temperature exceeds 700F.
-This makes it impossible for synthetic diamond to be used for the most common grinding applications, such as the grinding of hardened steel parts.
+In light of this, diamond cannot be used to grind steel or titanium alloys, especially if the temperature exceeds 700F.
 This high rate of wear would make diamond uneconomical in comparison to CBN.

 HYBRID BOND Diamond Wheels

-Hybrid bond wheels are the industry leader in the manufacturing of solid carbide endmills, drills and reamers.
+Our Hybrid bond wheels are industry leaders in the manufacturing of solid carbide endmills, drills and reamers.

-They offer the benefits of hugely reduced cycle times, with material removal rates of up to 10 times that of any resin bond product, wheel edge retention of more than 20 times that of resin bond wheels, lower spindle load, excellent thermal stability, reduced tool deflection, longer spindle life and no thermal damage to the tool.
+Hybrid bonds offer hugely reduced cycle times, with material removal rates of up to 10 times that of any resin bond product, incredible wheel edge retention of more than 20 times that of resin bond wheels, lower spindle loads, excellent thermal stability, reduced tool deflection, longer spindle life and no thermal damage to the tool.